GuildCrafts/web-development-js/_goals/110-Functional_Programming-Concepts_and_Exercises.md

   - [ ] [Chapter 5 Exercises](https://drboolean.gitbooks.io/mostly-adequate-guide/content/ch5.html#exercises) completed and all tests are passing
   - [ ] [Chapter 8 Exercises](https://drboolean.gitbooks.io/mostly-adequate-guide/content/ch8.html#exercises) completed and all tests are passing
 - [ ] [5 Functional Programming katas][codewars-chals] from CodeWars are completed and added to the `code-wars` folder of your artifact repo
+- [ ] Code uses a linter and there are no linting errors.
+- [ ] Code is well formatted with proper spacing and indentation.
+- [ ] Variables, functions, files, etc. have appropriate and meaningful names.
+- [ ] All major features are added via pull requests with a clear description and concise commit messages.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 A just a heads up on CodeWars: you're required to answer a couple of super basic JS questions to sign up for CodeWars, and you need to be signed up for the links to work.